Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 **Lightning runs the same on the cloud and locally on your choice of hardware.**

-Run on cloud machine in your own AWS account or Lightning Cloud (fully-managed AWS):
+Run on cloud machine in your own AWS account or fully-managed `Lightning cloud <https://lightning.ai/>`_:

 .. code:: python

-   lightning run app.py --cloud
+   lightning run app app.py --cloud

 Run on your own hardware:

 .. code:: python

-   lightning run app.py
+   lightning run app app.py

 ----

 *******************************************
 Run cloud agnostic and accelerator agnostic
 *******************************************
-Lightning decouples your code from the hardware and cloud.
-To change the hardware, use **CloudCompute**:
+Lightning decouples your code from the accelerators and cloud.
+To change the accelerator use **CloudCompute**:

 .. code:: python
    :emphasize-lines: 16